 Getting them to do a proper tug over and over and over again is ultimately the goal.

-The bite lure is what your dog will be gripping on such as a knotted rope, rubber tire, bite pillow or rag.
+The bite target is what your dog will be gripping on such as a knotted rope, rubber tire, bite pillow or rag.

-The Spring should be hung at a height that when they grip the bottom of the bite lure their front legs are off the ground with both back legs firmly on the ground.
+The Spring should be hung at a height that when they grip the bottom of the bite target their front legs are off the ground with both back legs firmly on the ground.